sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

-- to help us navigate through procurement rules and legal considerations - contract splitting training, monitoring and auditing, legal terms and conditions (including IP)
+- to help us navigate through procurement rules and legal considerations - contract splitting (using a combo of education and audit), monitoring and auditing.
+With CFOB (their IP CoE) we are developing a one page terms and conditions document to cover IP concerns.
-- passing the security code check will be built into the acceptance criteria.
-You don't pass, you don't get paid.
-- Industry (bug bounty), US, BC, GCDevEx
-- run through scenarios using personas to test processes, roles/responsibilities, and to refine artefacts.
-- standard checklist saying that 'this is a stand-alone piece of work, no internal capacity exists'

-- Will be working with CFOB to mitigate the risk of contract splitting (likely through a combo of education, and audit
-- IP and Copyright around GC procurement of open source code is a relatively new area so we are working with the IP CoE within CFOB and lawyers at ISED who work on IP policy.
-But the general direction we are going in is that the supplier holds the IP but that they licence the work as open source so that the GC (and anyone) can re-use it.
 - There will be QA of code that is submitted.
-Passing security screening will be one of the acceptance criteria (need to pass in order to get paid).
+If delivered code doesn't pass the documented acceptance criteria, suppliers will not be paid.
+Security screening will we one of the QA elements.
 Various options to look at including automated tools (e.g. for code on GitHub, they have a code scanning feature).
 We've talked to CDS about this as they also only use open source code.... "we had Semmle's previous offering "LGTM" as a requirement for all CDS OS projects, and so will transition it all over to this (code scanning)".
+We are working with Solutions Architecture to think through standard acceptance criteria and guidance to ensure code meets quality standards as set out in gc directives and policies.
+We also have the opportunity through this procurement pilot to link up and promote things like Test Driven Development and DevOps.
+- Industry (bug bounty), US, BC, GCDevEx
+- tabletop exercise is important to ensure that we haven't inadvertently put up barriers to suppliers or clients
-- Re: unions... we firmly believe that this is not about increasing outsourcing.
+- safeguards around outsourcing relates to concerns we might see from the Unions.
+We firmly believe that this is not about increasing outsourcing.
 The micro-procurements are intended to supplement the work of employees in short bursts where capacity (from time, knowledge, etc.) issues exist.
 Once these barriers have been removed, employees can progress with their work.
-- We are also working with CFOB on this.
-One suggestion so far has been that any micro-procurement contract would include similar questions that must be answered during any procurement (e.g., confirm that capacity does not exist in-house).
-It has been suggested that we go the National Union Management Committee to be completely transparent about this pilot and we are looking into this.
+CFOB has advised that there is standard language that is often used in contracting to ease concerns about outsourcing (e.g., confirm that 'this is a standalone piece of work and no internal capacity exists).

 ---